demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeamsWebhook/README.md

 Integration for sending notifications to a Microsoft Teams channel via Incoming Webhook.
-This integration was integrated and tested with version xx of Microsoft Teams via Webhook
+This integration was integrated and tested with version 6.8+ of Microsoft Teams via Webhook

 ## Configure Microsoft Teams via Webhook on Cortex XSOAR